Bayview, Virginia: Notable people

 Alice Coles – Alice Coles is the executive director of BCSJ.
 Her leadership led to Bayview's positive redevelopment into a strong community of people with a lifetime commitment to better living.
-She is a descendant of freed slaves.
+She is a descendant of formerly enslaved people.
 One of her initial leadership experiences was running Bayview's black chapel.
 In 1994, the state of Virginia planned a maximum-security prison less than a mile from the neighborhood school.
 With only a high school education and with a job handpicking meat out of crabs, Coles decided to educate herself about the Department of Corrections and travel to Richmond, VA to fight against the proposal.
 Coles was able to defeat the proposal for the prison.
 For the next 14 years, Coles organized a national media campaign to advance her community and called on the National Association for the Advancement of Colored People (NAACP) and the Nature Conservancy.
 BCSJ raised over 11 million dollars to purchase the prison site (104 acres) and 54 additional acres and built a new village of mixed housing and infrastructure.
 This construction gave many Bayview citizens new amenities.